Master Gardeners

 What is involved in becoming a Master Gardener?

-After acceptance and enrollment in the course, the participants are provided with a binder of information that supplements the weekly presentations from Cornell University faculty, Cooperative Extension staff, and local experts on a wide range of horticultural topics.
+After acceptance and enrollment in the course, the participants are provided with a Master Gardener Manual, which supplements the weekly presentations from Cornell University faculty, Cooperative Extension staff, and local experts on a wide range of horticultural topics.
 The topics include basic botany, entomology, soils, home lawn care, vegetable and fruit gardening, composting, organic gardening, and other practical and interesting subject matter.
 Hands-on training opportunities will be provided as well.
-After passing an open book written exam and presenting on a horticulture-related topic of their choosing, Master Gardener trainees are required to volunteer 55 hours in the first calendar after certification.
+After passing an open-book written exam and presenting on a horticulture-related topic of their choosing, Master Gardener trainees are required to volunteer 55 hours in the first calendar after certification.
 After that, they are required to volunteer 30 hours per year to maintain an active status in the program.

 How would becoming a Master Gardener benefit me?